-- Spelljammer got Herdspace described in The Maelstrom's Eye by Roger E. Moore — a crystal sphere with an internal surface (the size of "small" solar system) covered with inhabitable landscape, much like a naturally occurring Dyson Sphere.
+- Spelljammer got Herdspace described in The Maelstrom's Eye by Roger E. Moore — a crystal sphere with an internal surface (the size of a "small" solar system) covered with inhabitable landscape, much like a naturally occurring Dyson Sphere.

 - Pathfinder, as a nod to Pellucidar, has a inverted vault in it's Underdark-analogue, complete with otherwise-extinct animals. it's more like a mini-world than an actual hollow planet, though; an ancient terrarium of Sufficiently Advanced...somethings.